 As the world’s population grows, the demand for food is growing as well.
 Therefore we need to handle our agricultural grounds with all love and care it needs.
 Fertilizers are essential in the optimization of the soils.
 In this project the effect of particle size in fertilizers was researched, especially in dried organic compounds like hay.
 Firstly the concentration of soluble content out of dead organic material in various particle sizes was looked at.
 After the first experiment the influence of particle size on water absorption and retainment was researched.
 In this manner water can be used as efficiently as possible, which leads to less water needs and higher yields.
 This shows why size matters.

 Satellites have become an essential part of our everyday modern life.
 Especially weather satellites as they provide a basis for weather forecasts from a unique perspective.
 However, did you know that anyone, anywhere, can receive images and data directly from weather satellites with low-cost equipment?
 The objectives of this study revolve around the UN’s Global Goals for sustainable development and how to introduce more accessible and democratic ways of conducting water and climate research.
-This study, therefore, examines if it is possible to conduct a scientific study with images directly from these weather satellites.
-The study presents a novel way of analyzing sea surface temperature (SST) in the Baltic Sea region and its development during the fall of 2020.
+This study, therefore, examines if it is possible to conduct a scientific study with images directly from weather satellites.
+The study presents a novel way of receiving and analyzing sea surface temperature (SST) in the Baltic Sea region and its development during the fall of 2020.

 In my research I examined the potential of algae cultivation in close proximity to marine offshore fish cages, creating an integrated farm model, which produces animal and plant protein, using negligible quantities of freshwater resources.